Demystifying deep search: a holistic evaluation with hint-free multi-hop questions and factorised metrics: A Baseline Attempt: The Framework

 \section{A Baseline Attempt: The \workflow Framework}

 To address the unique challenges posed by hint-free multi-hop reasoning, we develop \workflow{}, an agentic workflow baseline that explicitly incorporates context retention, memory management, and verification steps to maintain reasoning coherence across extended search trajectories.
 Unlike standard ReAct implementations that can lose track of evidence across many search iterations, our workflow introduces structured mechanisms for tracking discovered entities, maintaining evidence chains, and verifying reasoning paths before answer generation.
-We provide a detailed description of the \workflow{} architecture, including its controller configuration, memory modules, and verification procedures in Appendix~\ref{app:baseline}.

 \textbf{Iterative Refinement with Fallback.} Our framework balances exploration breadth with computational efficiency through $R_{\max}$ iterations.
 In each round $r$, $N$ solver agents explore different reasoning paths in parallel, each operating with up to $B$ actions and guided by an aggregated context $C^r$ ($C^0=\emptyset$).
 Their outputs are refined through two stages: (1) an \textit{extraction agent} distills key findings, entity references, and promising paths; and (2) an \textit{aggregation agent} synthesises them into $C^{r+1}$, retaining valuable evidence while discarding noise.
 This process allows early iterations to explore broadly—sports connections, geographic links, family ties—while progressively focusing on the most promising directions.
 If no conclusive answer is found after $R_{\max}$ rounds, a final fallback stage consolidates all evidence into $C^{\text{final}}$ and invokes a synthesis-only solver, distinguishing failures due to insufficient exploration from those due to poor evidence composition.